We provide a platform for research, education and outreach in the Swedish arctic. We are based at the world class Abisko Scientific Research Station.

 |Language of operation||Swedish

 The research platform is available year-round.
-Regardless, research plans must be approved in advance by the ANS Station Manager (submitted through www.nordgis.org) and CIRC Research Director.
+Regardless, research plans or other uses of the station must be approved in advance by the CIRC Research Director and ANS Station Manager.
 Housing and lab space are especially limited during the summer field season, typically June to September.
 Other times of year, conferences held at the research station may limit the availability of housing.